It’s not about the money, right?

 Aaaaaand we all need to feed and take care of ourselves in order to deliver these valuable teachings!

-It’s often this inner conflict in yoga teachers that makes negotiating a raise challenging: we’d do it for free, but realistically we can’t…and we shouldn’t (at least not all the time).
+It’s often this inner conflict in yoga teachers that makes asking for a raise challenging: we’d do it for free, but realistically we can’t…and we shouldn’t (at least not all the time).

 Money is an energy exchange and we all deserve to get back an amount that is proportionate to what we give.

-So if you’re feeling those “icky” feelings of resentment creeping in around inequitable pay for your efforts, it’s time to have that convo!
+So if you’re feeling those “icky” feelings of resentment creeping in around inequitable pay for your efforts, it’s time to have that convo and ask for a raise.

 I know many of us who get into this “yoga teaching business” don’t actually like business—that’s why I’ve got your back!
-Check out 6-steps to help you feel confident about negotiating a raise at your yoga studio.
+Here’s how to ask for a raise in 6 easy steps.

 1. Do Your Inner Money Work